-The Community Hospice Hope Chest Thrift Stores receive donations of all kinds from the generosity of the community and local retailers.
+The Hope Chest Thrift Stores receive donations of all kinds from the generosity of the community and local retailers.
 All items are examined carefully and if able to be used, they are cleaned and placed on the sales floor to be resold.
-As we insist on being environmentally friendly, the Community Hospice Hope Chest Thrift Stores recycles most items that cannot be resold.
-Proceeds generated from the Community Hospice Hope Chest Thrift Stores help offset the cost of Community Hospice services and all proceeds stay in the community.
+As we insist on being environmentally friendly, the Hope Chest Thrift Stores recycles most items that cannot be resold.
+Proceeds generated from the Hope Chest Thrift Stores help offset the cost of Community Hospice programs and services.
+Most importantly, all proceeds stay in the community.

 Community Hospice Logistics Center

-The Community Hospice 20,000-square-foot Logistic Center serves as the distribution center for the Community Hospice Hope Chest Thrift Stores and the Durable Medical Equipment Division.
+The Community Hospice 20,000-square-foot Logistic Center serves as the distribution center and online shopping pick-up site for the Hope Chest Thrift Stores and the Durable Medical Equipment Division.
 As Community Hospice continues to touch more lives in the community, the Logistics Center provides adequate space to accommodate growth.

-At the Logistic Center, The Community Hospice Hope Chest Thrift Stores recycle unsellable items including linens, shoes, hard plastics, books, belts and purses, cardboard and soft toys.
+At the Logistic Center, the Hope Chest Thrift Stores recycle unsellable items including linens, shoes, hard plastics, books, belts and purses, cardboard and soft toys.
 Donated clothing is brought to the Logistics Center for processing where it is sorted, hung and tagged.
-Every day approximately 20 racks of clothing is produced and shipped to individual Community Hospice Hope Chest Thrift Store locations.
+Every day approximately 20 racks of clothing is produced and shipped to individual Hope Chest Thrift Store locations.